 What is Dermatitis Herpetiformis?

-Dermatitis herpetiformis, also known as DH and Duhring’s disease, is a skin manifestation of celiac disease.
-Extremely itchy bumps or blisters appear on both sides of the body, most often on the forearms near the elbows, knees and buttocks.
-They resemble herpes lesions, hence the name “herpetiformis”, but are NOT caused by the herpes virus.
+Dermatitis Herpetiformis bumps and blisters resemble herpes lesions, hence the name “herpetiformis”, but are NOT caused by the herpes virus.
 Symptoms of DH tend to come and go, and it is commonly diagnosed as eczema.
+Symptoms normally resolve when on a strict, gluten-free diet.

 DH affects 15 to 25 percent of people with celiac disease who typically have no digestive symptoms.
 DH can affect people of all ages, but most often appears for the first time in those between the ages of 30 and 40.
 People of northern European descent are more likely than those of African or Asian heritage to develop DH.
 The condition is somewhat more common in men than women.
 And men are more likely to have atypical oral or genital lesions.